What are the CME requirements for Physician Assistants?

 I am a resident or fellow.
 How do I record my CME?

 Residents and Fellows who are enrolled in ACGME- or AOA-accredited graduate medical education programs are exempt from the requirement, until the first birthday following completion of their training program.
-During your online renewal there is an EXEMPT box to check, which will reset your CME cycle.
+During your online renewal check the “EXEMPT” box to check.

 What if I have additional questions about CME that are not answered on the Board’s website?